190 found

 Catherine Wilson [189]Catherine E. Wilson [2]Catherine Warren Wilson [1]

-In the 17th century the microscope opened up a new world of observation, and, according to author Catherine Wilson, profoundly revised the thinking of scientists and philosophers alike.
-Focusing on the earliest forays into microscopical research, from 1620 to 1720, this book provides us with both a compelling technological history and a lively assessment of the new knowledge.
+In the seventeenth century the microscope opened up a new world of observation, and, according to Catherine Wilson, profoundly revised the thinking of scientists and philosophers alike.
+The interior of nature, once closed off to both sympathetic intuition and direct perception, was now accessible with the help of optical instruments.
+The microscope led to a conception of science as an objective, procedure-driven mode of inquiry and renewed interest in atomism and mechanism.
+Focusing on the earliest forays into microscopical research, from (...)

 Direct download (2 more)